HiloSolutions/HiloSolutions/README.md

 In addition to software development, I have worked in a agile development settings as both a researcher and project manager.
 I am passionate about developing technologies which facilitate better cross-departmental comunication and user-experience.

-Technology is developing exponentially and it is ESSENTIAL that we build tools to help veryone - not just developers.
+Technology is developing exponentially and it is ESSENTIAL that we build tools to help everyone - not just developers.

 ---
 #### 🧰 Toolbox